ramit21/react-burger-app/README.md

 8. Middlewares are helper methods that are invoked when a dispatch method invokes a reducer.
 If configured, a middleware gets invoked before the reducer and can be used to influence the reducer invocation.
 For eg., a middleware can be setup for logging every time the reducer is being invoked.
 See index.js where applyMiddleware is imported and the middlewares are applied.

 9. Redux-thunk is a library which adds a middleware to your project, so that action creators do not return the action directly, but instead returns a function which will eventually dispatch an action.
 This eventual dispatch part can be the async code.
+An alternative to thunk is Redux Saga (future read).

 To setup redux-thunk, install it as below, then add it to index.js.
 This will activate thunk for your application.